bitnami-labs/sealed-secrets/README.md

 There can be thus multiple revisions of the helm chart, with fixes that apply only to the helm chart without affecting the static YAML manifests or the controller image itself.

-> NOTE: The helm chart readme still contains a deprecation notice, but it no longer reflects reality and will be removed upon the next release.

 > NOTE: The helm chart by default installs the controller with the name `sealed-secrets`, while the `kubeseal` command line interface (CLI) tries to access the controller with the name `sealed-secrets-controller`.
 You can explicitly pass `--controller-name` to the CLI:

 ```bash